 \subsubsection{Phase One: Tool Generation}

-The first phase focused on the tool generation module, which was evaluated based on success rate and inference time.
-In this phase, the model was tasked with generating the required tools for different actions.
-The Qwen2-VL-2B-Instruct model serves as a sophisticated tool for interpreting environmental contexts and generating instructions for an autoregressive language model (LM) to create tools.
-This model is tested with 10 distinct robotic scenarios, successfully producing relevant prompts for the Text-to-3D’s model to facilitate tool generation.
-Out of these 10 scenarios, the visual language model (VLM) accurately described 8, yielding appropriate prompts.

-The average inference time for these interpretations was approximately 4 seconds, contingent upon the specific scene.
-However, the model encountered challenges when presented with scenes containing multiple identical target objects or objects belonging to the same class as the target.
-For instance, when tasked with distinguishing between screws and bolts, the model consistently misinterpreted the prompt as "Create the 3D model of the screwdriver," which is incompatible with the bolt.
-Despite this limitation, the autoregressive LM demonstrated a high success rate in generating tools based on these prompts, achieving successful outputs in 9 out of 10 instances, with an average generation time of 10 seconds, varying according to the complexity of the tool.
-Moreover, the model struggled with generating complex curves or fillets in its outputs.
-As illustrated in accompanying Fig. \ref{fig:cad}, all generated tools predominantly exhibited either sharp edges or simple circular cross-sections.
-This highlights a significant area for improvement in the model's ability to handle more intricate geometrical features in tool design.
-The results are summarized in Table 1.
+The first phase evaluated the tool generation module based on success rate and inference time.
+The Qwen2-VL-2B-Instruct model interprets environmental contexts and generates instructions for an autoregressive language model (LM) to create tools.
+Tested across 10 robotic scenarios, the VLM accurately described 8, producing appropriate prompts for the Text-to-3D model with an average inference time of \SI{4}{s}.
+Challenges arose with scenes containing multiple identical objects or same-class targets.
+For instance, when distinguishing screws from bolts, it misinterpreted the prompt as ``Create the 3D model of the screwdriver,'' incompatible with bolts.
+Despite this, the autoregressive LM achieved high success, generating tools in 9 of 10 instances with an average generation time of 10 seconds, varying by complexity.
+However, the model struggled with complex curves or fillets; as shown in Fig. \ref{fig:cad}, generated tools predominantly exhibited sharp edges or simple circular cross-sections, highlighting room for improvement in handling intricate geometrical features.
+Results are summarized in Table 1.